dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 - Your project must contain one XML data file, anywhere.
 - Your project must contain one sub-folder that contains all multimedia files (here: `multimedia`).
 - The multimedia files in `multimedia` may be arbitrarily nested.
-- Every multimedia file in `multimedia` must occur in the XML data file.
 - Every path referenced in a `<bitstream>` in the XML file must point to a file in `multimedia`.
 - The paths in the `<bitstream>` are relative to the project root.
 - Your project must not contain a folder named `ZIP` or `tmp` on the top level